 Cat food prices vary depending on the quality of the food.
 Premium food will be higher, but the expense is worth the benefits for your cat.
-Feeding a low-quality food with cheap filler and preservatives keeps costs down for the manufacturers, but this is not doing your Bombay cat any favors.
-It’s best to provide the best nutrition possible with quality ingredients to keep your cat healthy.
-Look at it this way: the healthier your cat, the less chance of your cat becoming ill, which will save you in expensive vet bills.
+Feeding them a low-quality food with cheap filler and preservatives keeps costs down for you and the manufacturers, but this is not doing your Bombay cat any favors.
+Try to provide the best nutrition possible with quality ingredients to keep your cat healthy.
+Look at it this way: The healthier your cat is, the less chance of their becoming ill, which will save you on expensive vet bills.

 - $0–$100 per month